AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex3.md

 Let's start with adding the profile email address expression to make sure you're only qualifying for your own segments:

-Name your segment **ldap - Luma Telco Sports Fan** and add the page name experience event:
+Name your segment **ldap - Citi Signal Sports Fan** and add the page name experience event:

 Click on **Events**, and drag and drop **XDM ExperienceEvent > Web > Web page details > Name**.
 Enter **Sports** as the value: